-B.9 The power to seek an injunction in the High Court is conferred by Section 187B of the Town & Country Planning Act 1990 (as amended).
-Where the Local Planning Authority considers that a serious actual or intended breach of planning control is likely to take place it may seek an injunction in the County or High Court.
-It is not necessary to have considered or exercised any other enforcement power prior to seeking an injunction.
-The granting of an injunction is at the Courts discretion.
-The Injunction is generally sought where an operator continues to ignore an enforcement or stop notice, or where there are irreversible consequences; ie; the threatened demolition of a Listed Building.
-Failure to comply with an Injunction constitutes a contempt of court and can lead to imprisonment.
+B.9 The Council can seek an Injunction under Section 187B of the Town and Country Planning Act 1990 (as amended) where it considers that a serious actual or intended breach of planning control is likely to take place it may seek an Injunction in the County or High Court.
+It is not necessary to have considered or exercised any other enforcement power prior to seeking an injunction, although the Courts may expect this.
+The granting of an Injunction is at the Court's discretion.
+An Injunction is generally sought where an operator continues to ignore an Enforcement or Stop Notice, or where there are irreversible consequences; i.e. the threatened demolition of a Listed Building, but it can be used as a preventative measure if there is a strong prospect that something unacceptable might occur.
+Failure to comply with an Injunction is a contempt of court and can lead to imprisonment.